520 Fifth Avenue

 520 Fifth Avenue is a mixed-use supertall building under construction at Fifth Avenue and 43rd Street in the Midtown Manhattan neighborhood of New York City.
 The building occupies the former site of three structures.
 Mickey Rabina is developing the building, and architectural firm Kohn Pedersen Fox designed the structure and serves as architect of record.
 The interior design is by Charles & Co.

 The site of the skyscraper was formerly occupied by three buildings: 516 and 518 Fifth Avenue, and an office building at the 520 Fifth Avenue address.
 Aby Rosen of RFR Realty, who owned 516 and 518 Fifth Avenue, unsuccessfully attempted to redevelop that site before the Great Recession of the 2000s.
 RFR and Tahl-Propp Equities tried to redevelop the site again in the late 2000s, and Thor Equities tried to build a 71-story building there before selling the site to joint venture between Ceruzzi Properties and SMI USA in 2015.
 Rabina bought the sites in 2019 and filed plans for a skyscraper there in 2021.
-As of 2024, construction is expected to be finished in 2025.
+As of 2025, construction is expected to be finished on June 1, 2026.